Multi-module microwave assembly for fast read-out and charge noise characterization of silicon quantum dots: Acknowledgement

 \section{Acknowledgement}

 This research was supported by European Union’s Horizon 2020 research and innovation programme under grant agreement no.\ 951852 (QLSI), and by the UK's Engineering and Physical Sciences Research Council (EPSRC) via the Cambridge NanoDTC (EP/L015978/1).
 F.E.v.H. acknowledges funding from the Gates Cambridge fellowship (Grant No. OPP1144).
 L.C. acknowledges funding from EPSRC Cambridge UP-CDT EP/L016567/1.
 J. W. A. R. acknowledges funding from the EPSRC Core-to-Core International Network Grant “Oxide Superspin” (No. EP/ P026311/1).
 M.F.G.Z. acknowledges a UKRI Future Leaders Fellowship [MR/V023284/1].
+We thank David F. Wise for discussions about Bayesian inference fitting.